• Skip to primary navigation

 Sometimes also garlic and parsley.

 Part of gumbo's appeal is that it's very forgiving of the cook.
 Measurements don't have to be exact you may substitute with what's at hand.
-It's a lot like our Chicken Minestrone Soup.
+It's a lot like Chicken Minestrone.

 How nice is that?